GoogleCloudPlatform/kms-solutions/scripts/README.rst

     usage: setup.py [-h] [--operation] {build_custom_gcloud,generate_rsa_keys,generate_gcloud_and_keys}

     positional arguments:
+      --operation  string
-      operation  The type of setup operation you want to perform.
+                        The type of setup operation you want to perform.
 This  includes build_custom_gcloud','generate_rsa_keys','generate_gcloud_and_keys'.
+        --pin int
+                        The pin number associated with the yubikey that you are using to sign the proposal.
+        --management_key int
+                        The management key associated with the yubikey that you are using to sign the proposal.

     optional arguments:
       -h, --help        show this help message and exit